 Museum of Trade Ceramics is an ancient house that was put into use as a museum to display and serve tourists.
-You will explore the spacious area of the museum with clearly divided areas, displaying unique ancient ceramics with long historical beauty.
+You will explore the spacious museum, with clearly defined sections displaying unique ancient ceramics with long-standing historical beauty.

-During prosperous times, especially in the first half of the 17th century, Hoi An was the largest trading center of Dang Trong and the whole country of Dai Viet (one of the old name of Vietnam), and one of the busiest trading ports of Southeast Asia.
-Ships from China, Japan, Southeast Asian and South Asian coastal countries such as Thailand, Philippines, Indonesia, Malaysia, India,… and some European countries such as Portugal, Spain, and the Netherlands , Italy, England, France… every year visit the port to open fairs for 4 to 6 consecutive months.
+During prosperous times, especially in the first half of the 17th century, Hoi An was the largest trading center of Dang Trong and the whole country of Dai Viet (an old name of Vietnam), and one of the busiest trading ports in Southeast Asia.
+Ships from China, Japan, Southeast Asian and South Asian coastal countries such as Thailand, Philippines, Indonesia, Malaysia, India,… and some European countries such as Portugal, Spain, and the Netherlands, Italy, England, France… every year visit the port to open fairs for 4 to 6 consecutive months.
 Many foreign nationals, especially Chinese and Japanese, were allowed by the Nguyen Lords to stay and establish towns, open shops, and live according to their own customs.

 Museum of Trade Ceramics